Strongly Correlated Systems: from the Fermi-liquid theory to DMFT (and beyond)

 Program

-The course will address the physics of strongly correlated many-body systems and it will be centered around the solutions of the Hubbard model with a particular emphasis on the Mott-Hubbard metal-insulator transition.
+The course will address the physics of strongly correlated many-body systems and it will be centered around the solutions of the Hubbard model with a particular emphasis on the Mott-Hubbard metal-insulator transition and its relation with high-temperature superconductivity and other quantum states of matter.
 In case of request, an extra 2-credit module can be activated.

 The exam is a 30' seminar typically based on a few papers complementing the topic of the course